-It is important to know about the concept of noun phrases because in Persian, some grammatical elements are added to the end of a noun phrase rather than to its noun.
-For example, Persian's indefinite article (-i) is added to the end of a noun phrase.
+It is important to know about the concept of grammatical phrases and noun phrases in particular, because in Persian, certain grammatical elements are placed at the end of a noun phrase rather than to its head (i.e. to the noun).
+For example, the indefinite article (-i) comes at the end of a noun phrase.

 |کتاب خوب و آموزندهای

-ketâb-e khub o âmuzande-i
+[ketâb-e khub o âmuzande]-i

 a good and informative book